 These heretics denied both the person (“Lord” – Master) and the work of Christ (“bought” – paid for our sins on the cross).
 Their heresy was two-fold: First, they denied Jesus as Lord God Almighty.
-Secondly, they denied the fact Jesus’ suffering on the cross was sufficient payment for sin.
+Secondly, they rejected the fact Jesus’ suffering on the cross was sufficient payment for sin.
 Thus, these false prophets and teachers were unbelievers, for they rejected the essential way of salvation.

 The word “bought” means redeem.
-“Bought” means to purchase out of a slave market and refers to Jesus’ unlimited atonement for our sin (Mk 10:45; Ga 3:13; Re 5:9).
+“Bought” connotes to purchase out of a slave market and refers to Jesus’ unlimited atonement for our sins (Mk 10:45; Ga 3:13; Re 5:9).
 There seems to be a conflict in some minds that if Jesus paid for the sins of these heretics, why are they not Christians if Jesus paid for their sins?
 Did they lose their salvation?
 John teaches that the moment a person believes, they enter into eternal life, not temporal life.

 Jn 5:24, “Most assuredly, I say to you, he who hears My word and believes in Him who sent Me has everlasting life, and shall not come into judgment, but has passed from death into life.”